It never fails. You can even set your watch to it.

 How do you find something today?
 It can be literally anything.
 You ask someone you know.
 Or you Google it.

-(Sure, there’s a tiny, remote change you once saw a TV spot, radio ad, or God forbid – billboard – that you miraculously remembered it at the exact time you needed.
+(Sure, there’s a tiny, remote chance you once saw a TV spot, radio ad, or God forbid – billboard – that you miraculously remembered at the exact time you needed.
 But for the sake of argument, let’s focus on places people actively look for stuff.)

-Before anyone will buy from you, they will actively research your company online.
+Before anyone buys from you, they will actively research your company online.
 This is the beginning stage where people are beginning to become problem-aware, and want to know about possible solutions (like your product, service, and business).

 And what’s interesting about this proactive research period, is the type of people who typically do it.